This post was originally published in November 2022.

 2017 Riverside Dr, Los Angeles, CA 90039

 This pottery studio has been deemed the best ceramic studio in LA, not just because of the classes, but due to its inclusive community.
-They offer an extensive range of memberships and class packages.
-If you want to do a one-time wheel throwing class, it’s $65.
-The teacher will cover all the basics of pottery and will guide you on creating your piece on the wheel!
-It says on the website that your piece will be ready for pick-up 3 weeks from the class’ date.
+Cobalt and Clay offers an extensive range of memberships and class packages.
+If you want to do a one-time wheel throwing class and learn all about the basics of pottery, it’s $65.

 French General